You get on the email list by purchasing a ticket. Here’s the archive from 2014.

 Email #10: drought

-So today is the day we talk about draught, the condition of the lake and why we never know how much water will be in the lake.
+So today is the day we talk about drOught, the condition of the lake and why we never know how much water will be in the lake.

 It’s important that you understand that our culture is a Ponzi scheme.
 You know it, I know it, everyone else knows it.
 I’m not going to lecture you.
 I gained some understanding of how the world of water works over the last few years.
 I could see the system.
 The ecology.
 It kinda freaked me out.
 It’s all so fragile.